Nicki Christensen

 Share

 Selling a home in Utah in 2026 rewards preparation and pricing discipline.
 The days of listing any home and getting 10 offers in a weekend are over for most price points — but well-prepared homes in desirable areas are still selling quickly and for strong prices.
+If you want to understand where the broader market stands right now, read my Utah housing market 2026 overview.
 Here is the checklist I walk my sellers through.

 4-6 weeks before listing